Deep Image Harmonization by Bridging the Reality Gap: Dataset Construction

-Generating a large number of rendered images with human foregrounds requires various 3D human characters placed in different virtual 3D scenes.
-Considering the intra-category variance of ``human" category, we leverage the open-source software \emph{MakeHuman}~\cite{makehuman} to create diverse 3D human characters with distinct attributes including skeleton, body features (\emph{e.g.}, height, weight, facial components), pose (\emph{e.g.}, walking, running), and clothes.
-Besides, we leverage the 3D game engine Unity3D and collect different 3D scenes from Unity Asset Store and CG websites, including outdoor scenes (\emph{e.g.}, forest, downtown, street) and indoor scenes (\emph{e.g.}, stadium, gym).
-Then, we import 3D human characters into the 3D scenes and vary the camera viewpoints to shoot various 2D scenes.
-Finally, we collect 30 3D scenes and set 50 camera viewpoints for each 3D scene, leading to 1500 2D scenes in total.
+We construct a rendered image harmonization dataset RdHarmony that contains rendered images with foregrounds of ``human'' category and other 5 object categories, \emph{i.e.}, ``bottle'', ``cake'', ``motorcycle'', ``cow'', and ``couch''.

-With the assistance of weather system plugin Unistorm, each 2D scene could produce a group of images with different capture conditions (\emph{i.e.}, styles).
-We select 3 representative weathers (Clear, PartlyCloudy, Cloudy) from Unistorm, and split time-of-the-day into 4 distinct phases (sunrise\&sunset, noon, night, other-times).
-Based on the combinations of weather and time-of-the-day, we define 10 representative styles, including the night style as well as styles of Clear/PartlyCloudy/Cloudy weather at sunrise\&sunset/noon/other-times.
-For each 2D scene, we randomly sample one rendered image from each style, resulting in a group of $10$ images.
-Given 1500 2D scenes, we generate 15,000 rendered images with human foregrounds and different styles.
-Example rendered images from indoor and outdoor scenes could be found in the Supplementary.
+The whole process can be divided into two steps.
+The first step is \emph{ground-truth rendered image generation}.
+We place various 3D characters of each novel category in different 3D scenes using Unity3D, and vary the camera viewpoints to generate 2D scenes.
+Meanwhile, we utilize UniStorm to control the weather and time.
+Note that UniStorm is a weather system plugin for Unity3D, which can simulate real-world natural phenomena by setting multiple attributes (\emph{e.g.}, light intensity, illumination color).
+With UniStorm, each 2D scene could produce a group of images with different capture conditions (\emph{i.e.}, weather, time), which are referred to as different styles.
+In this work, we focus on natural lighting conditions because most images in iHarmony4~\cite{DoveNet2020} are captured in natural lighting conditions.
+We select 3 representative weathers (Clear, Partly Cloudy, Cloudy) from UniStorm with pre-defined values.
+And we split time-of-the-day into 4 distinct phases (sunrise\&sunset, noon, night, other-times) by sampling every 5 minutes from 5:00 am to 21:00 pm.
+Based on the combinations of weather and time-of-the-day, we define 10 representative styles, including the night style as well as styles of Clear/Partly Cloudy/Cloudy weather at sunrise\&sunset/noon/other-times. \emph{Note that each style is not a discrete style, but covers a range of illumination intensity and direction. }